cdenq/kickstarter-project-analysis/README.md

 # excel-challenge
 ## About Kickstart My Chart

-`Kickstart My Chart` is an Excel data analytics home-project that cleans, analyzes, and charts Excel data.
+`Kickstart My Chart` is an Excel data analytics endeavor that cleans, analyzes, and charts Excel data.

 ## Built with
 - Excel